Valortin/Neuraz/README.md

-Here is your content rewritten cleanly in **README.md format** (Markdown-ready, properly structured, and professional):

----

 # **Neuraz**

 Neuraz is a cutting-edge, **AI-powered DeFi Intelligence + SocialFi engine** built on **Polygon**, the fastest and most cost-efficient Ethereum Layer-2.
 It delivers: